scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Underlying processes of adoption of new technology - initial awareness, trialability, adoption and iteration - are well-known [4g].
 OSGeo-Live intentionally incorporates targeted outreach, professional graphic design and “easy to try” structure to build participation from both developers and end-users.

-An original project design goal was to provide tools to those doing geospatial fieldwork with limited resources around the globe, and who often lack advanced programming and administration skills. (in a somewhat fortunate coincidence, the qualities of a software environment that makes it suitable for low-spec hardware, also makes for an efficient VM implementation)
+An original project design goal was to provide tools to those doing geospatial fieldwork with limited resources around the globe, and who often lack advanced programming and administration skills. (in a somewhat fortunate coincidence, the original qualities of a software environment suitable for low-spec hardware also makes for an efficient VM implementation)

 Several years into the project, funding was established via a grant from the Australian government to build documentation on applications in the Overview and Quickstart formats used today, to professional graphic design standards, and in a workflow such that many human language versions could be maintained and improved efficiently, specifically to support local field work.
 That documentation format consists of a single page for every application, (Overview) and a second page with step-by-step instructions for a capable reader but no previous exposure to the software (Quickstart).
 Each of these two pages for every included project is then translated into various spoken languages, primarily by volunteers.
 Much later, a graph of "percentage complete" for each human language group was added, which essentially makes translation into a sort of competition.
-This “gamification” of translation has proven very successful.
+This modest “gamification” of translation has proven very successful.
 Note that the initial effort to build standardized documentation required paid professionals.
 It seems unlikely that the documentation would have been successful based on only ad-hoc volunteer efforts.

 The Open Source Geospatial Foundation (OSGeo) itself is a hub for multiple ecosystems of standards and language groups of projects to interoperate synergistically.
 OSGeo project status raises awareness of one project to other projects.
+Users around the world are encouraged to record on a common wiki page, an event at which the OSGeo-Live was presented.
+[5g]

 (mention concepts of the transfer of tech, e.g., military technology to environmental applications?)
-(Maybe include a story about Haiti response with open source mapping - this is really an OpenStreetMap success story though, and OSM is distinct from OSGeo)
+(Maybe,not, include a story about Haiti response with open source mapping - this is really an OpenStreetMap success story though, and OSM is distinct from OSGeo)

 Steps to Contribute

-All build scripts are organized in the open, in source control [5g].
+All build scripts are organized in the open, in source control [6g].
+A new contributors FAQ is maintained via wiki [7g] for software projects, and for translation [8g].
+A quality/testing page was used, but has been discontinued [9g]

 [1g]  http://live.osgeo.org